 Countries involved: Angola and Zambia

 Were any feasibility studies undertaken prior to establishment?

+Prof requested for up to date inputs

 In November 2013, the inception meeting for the integrated development plan (IDP) for the Liuwa Plains–Mussuma TFCA was held with the Zambian stakeholders in Mongu in western Zambia, with excellent support from both the Zambian government and the Barotse Royal Establishment.
 The participants included representatives from various levels of the Zambian government, the Barotse Royal Establishment, Zambia Wildlife Authority, WWF Zambia and African Parks.
 The meeting discussed the IDP process, data collection and management, and information sharing during the process.